The Black Cat (1934 film): Critical reception

 Upon the film's original release, The New York Times reviewer wrote: "The Black Cat is more foolish than horrible.
-The story and dialogue pile the agony on too thick to give the audience a reasonable scare".
+The story and dialogue pile the agony on too thick to give the audience a reasonable scare."

-The film's critical reputation has grown over time, however, and on review aggregator website Rotten Tomatoes, it has an 88% approval rating based on 34 reviews, with an average score of 7.7/10; the site's "critics consensus" reads: "Making the most of its Karloff-Lugosi star pairing and loads of creepy atmosphere, The Black Cat is an early classic in the Universal monster movie library".
+The film's critical reputation has grown over time, however, and on review aggregator website Rotten Tomatoes, it has an 89% approval rating based on 35 reviews, with an average score of 7.7/10; the site's "critics consensus" reads: "Making the most of its Karloff-Lugosi star pairing and loads of creepy atmosphere, The Black Cat is an early classic in the Universal monster movie library."
 In 2007, the British critic Philip French called the film "the first (and best) of seven Karloff/Lugosi joint appearances.
 The movie unfolds like a nightmare that involves necrophilia, ailurophobia, drugs, a deadly game of chess, torture, flaying, and a black mass with a human sacrifice.
-This bizarre, utterly irrational masterpiece, lasting little more than an hour, has images that bury themselves in the mind".
+This bizarre, utterly irrational masterpiece, lasting little more than an hour, has images that bury themselves in the mind."

 In the 2010s, Time Out polled a group of authors, directors, actors, and critics who had worked in the horror genre, and The Black Cat was voted the 89th best horror film of all time.
 The film was also ranked #68 on Bravo's "100 Scariest Movie Moments" for the "skinning" scene.
-Cramps-guitarist and noted horror aficionado Poison Ivy has said of this scene: "Karloff gets skinned alive at the end, but they show the shadow of it and somehow that's more gruesome".
+Cramps-guitarist and noted horror aficionado Poison Ivy has said of this scene: "Karloff gets skinned alive at the end, but they show the shadow of it and somehow that's more gruesome."

 In popular culture

-An excerpt from the scene in which Werdegast utters the line: "Supernatural, perhaps.
+An excerpt from the scene in which Werdegast utters the line, "Supernatural, perhaps.
 Baloney, perhaps not." appears in the Monkees' 1968 feature film Head and on that film's subsequent soundtrack album.
 The line also appears in comedian Sinbad's 1990 comedy special Brain Damaged, as well as Deee-Lite's song "E.S.P." from their 1990 album World Clique.
+The quote also appears in Thomas Pynchon‘s 2025 book Shadow Ticket.